-Andrew is a Partner in the Private Client team advising on Wills and tax planning particularly to landowners, agricultural and farming clients.
+Andrew is a Partner in the Wills, Tax, Trusts & Probate team advising on Wills and tax planning particularly to landowners, agricultural and farming clients.
 He has wide experience of the Court of Protection whilst acting as a Deputy/Receiver and he advises regularly on contentious probate and related issues.
 He has experience working on probate matters since 2008.

 Andrew graduated from the University of Wolverhampton and qualified as a solicitor in 1987.
 He joined Wansbroughs Solicitors in 1988 as a litigation lawyer specialising in local authority claims, before moving into non-contentious work, with a specific focus on landowners, agricultural and farming sectors.
 Andrew became a Partner in 1990.

 Andrew is a recommended lawyer in The Legal 500 which is a guide to leading law firms in the UK.
-The 2020 edition states that "Andrew Jenkins is a highly able and instinctive private client lawyer.
-He is very thorough and careful but also a deal-maker and a negotiator where necessary, bringing into play his skills and litigation experience."
+The 2020 edition states that “Andrew Jenkins is a highly able and instinctive Wills, Tax, Trusts & Probate lawyer.
+He is very thorough and careful but also a deal-maker and a negotiator where necessary, bringing into play his skills and litigation experience.”

 - Advising upon the appropriate arrangements for holding family property, to include the introduction of property into a farming business and the use of trusts in order to maximise the agricultural and business property relief available to reduce future inheritance tax.